parsokev/graph_repo/README.md

 3. Clone the repository: `git clone <enter-the-repository-url-here>`

 3. Run the `os_check.sh` script to confirm your local bash environment is accessible by the script and Homebrew is properly installed.
-If the script does not execute the environment path listed at the top of the script may need to changed to match that found locally on your terminal
+If the script does not execute, the path listed at the top of the script may need to be updated to match the local path to Homebrew's bash env folder on your machine.

 4. Run the `macOS_setup.sh` shell script to build the project by entering the following:
       ```